nsvrn/chainstate_parser/readme.md

 - Shutdown bitcoind and copy chainstate folder inside this package folder
 - Setup config.py settings (refer config section below)
 - Run `python chainstate.py`
-- The parsed data can be saved down to a single sqlite table or a single parquet file
+- The parsed data can be saved down to a single sqlite table or a single parquet file.
+- For this parquet uses less than half the storage of sqlite much easier if you prefer to load entire utxo set in memory at once.
 - You can load it back in python/dataframes or use [SQLite browser](https://sqlitebrowser.org/) for sqlite to query

 #### Config.py
 > **Warning**: processing time: ~110M leveldb rows, parses at ~10k rows/second
 - MAX_ROWS (int): set max rows to parse(useful for debugging to run quickly), set None to disable limit
 - OUTPUT_FORMAT (str): parquet/sqlite/both, file format of output db file.
-    [for this db parquet is taking less than 50% storage compared to sqlite and is a lot faster to load entirely back into a dataframe]
 - BATCH_SIZE (int): num of rows to append in batches to the output db, adjust accordingly if memory is not enough
+-